kaiwenliu/RecRank/proposal.md

 ### Algorithms

-There are two algorithms.
-The first is the node similarity algorithm, which finds similar nodes based on shared edges.
-This is also known as the Jaccard Index (or Jaccard similarity score).
-The algorithm will take in a graph and a node to start at.
-To compute the Jaccard Index between two nodes, we count the number of nodes that they share and the number of nodes they differ.
-This algorithm is done in O(n + m), where n is the number of edges of the first node and m is the number of edges of the second node.
-The algorithm will output multiple nodes in the order that they share a significant degree of similarity.

-We will also use Djikstra's algorithm to find the shortest path between users of related interests.
-The algorithm is done in O( E log V), where V is the number of vertices and E is the total number of edges.
-We are doing Dijkstra's on all the nodes.
-Therefore the total time complexity will be O(V * E * log V).
-The algorithm will output multiple nodes, sorted in the order that are closest to the target node (but not directly connected to it).

-We want to find developers that share overlap according to both of these algorithms.
-This way, we can be sure that they do indeed have a high degree of similarity.
-We will print a list of users that are similar to someone in formatted text.
+We will use two algorithms and one traversal.

+Our algorithm will take as input one "target" developer.
+It will output (in ranked order) multiple similar developers that will be suggested as new followers.

+The first algorithm we will use is PageRank.
+This will identify the more "influential" developers (that is, those who have greater number of connections to other influential developers).
+The output of this algorithm is used in the second step.

+The second algorithm is Dijkstra's.
+Using a BFS, we will look for developers that are at least two edges away from the target developer.
+We will find the shortest path using Dijkstra's, with the edge weighted based on the PageRank weighting of the two nodes it is connecting.
+The BST will be limited to a fixed predetermined depth.

+From this process, we will get a list of developers, each with a "distance" to the target developer.
+We can sort this list based on the Dijkstra's distance and output that list.
+We will limit our output to a fix constant number of developers.

 ## Timeline